 Q: How will I know when to get help?

 A: Contrary to popular misconception, you don't have to be desperate or "crazy" to go to seek help.
 Most people can benefit from therapy at some point in their lives.
 Some signs are obvious, while some are not.
-If you feel slightly off and cannot figure what it is, it would be best to seek help before this becomes unmanageable.
+If you feel slightly off and cannot figure out what it is, it would be best to seek help before this becomes unmanageable.

 A: While there are online questionnaires you can take, it is almost impossible to accurately diagnose yourself for mental disorders.
-It is best to consult with a qualified profession because they have an outside viewpoint and can also pick up on subtle cues.
+It is best to consult with a qualified professional because they have an outside viewpoint and can also pick up on subtle cues.

 Q: Can mental illness run in the family?